mcnutty26/boardgames/monopoly2/rules.md

 ## Winning the game
 * A player wins the game if at any point they control four complete sets of properties (including utilities and stations)
+* If a player is eliminated, the remaining player with the most money wins the game
+* If there is a tie when determining the winner, play continues until the tie is broken (sudden death)